roachhd/lanyon/_drafts/week1-review.md

 First of I found this funny clip on YouTube.
 It's from the Good Morning America tv show, back when the Internet has just started, enjoy.
 Put link here.
 Or embed pic and vid?
 >"What is a internet anyway"?

+I also watched a video that one of our tutors posted a link to about never being able to find a username.
+I thought it was hysterical (I'm the new subscriber), so true and very well done.
+So true and very well done. (* if you watch the video you will understand why I typed that twice*).

 ---